Pierre Semard: Communist leader

 In November 1922, Semard met Lenin in Moscow with the company of Gaston Monmousseau.
 Lenin made concessions to his interlocutors, so that back in France, Semard justified the CGTU's membership in the SRI.
 He then joined the Communist Party in joint action against the occupation of the Ruhr.
 For this he was arrested and imprisoned in 1923 for a few months in the Prison of Health.
 During his imprisonment, he wrote numerous articles in La Vie Ouvrière where he pleaded in particular for open mass unionism that did not assert any doctrine.

 Despite these positions and his sympathy for anarcho syndicalism, which were far removed from those of the Communist International he became general secretary of the Communist Party in 1924.

 He was relieved of his position as general secretary in 1929 and became head of the Paris section of the PCF.
 In 1935 he was elected to the General Council of the Seine Department.

 Return to unionism

-After being pushed away from the PCF's leadership he continued his unionist activities.
-From 1936 Secretary General of the United Federation of Railway Workers of France and Algeria, member of the Executive Committee of the General Confederation of Labor.
-He Supported the policy of nationalization of the railways by the government of Léon Blum.
-He Provided assistance to the Republicans during the Spanish Civil War.
+After being pushed away from the PCF's leadership he continued his unionist activities: from 1936, he was Secretary General of the United Federation of Railway Workers of France and Algeria, member of the Executive Committee of the General Confederation of Labour.
+He supported the policy of nationalization of the railways by the government of Léon Blum.
+He provided assistance to the Republicans during the Spanish Civil War.